James Paris Lee: The Lee magazine systems and rifles

-The Lee magazine was perfectly compatible with the charger device, in its later development 1903 No1Mk1(SMLE) onward, unlike tube-magazine guns, and had other advantages over the Mauser-style, five-shot, single column magazine.
+The Lee magazine was perfectly compatible with the charger device, in its later development 1903 SMLE Mk I onward, unlike tube-magazine guns, and had other advantages over the Mauser-style, five-shot, single column magazine.
 The Lee magazine differed in holding the ammunition in two vertical columns, rather than a single stack, allowing for ten rounds to be carried in a magazine that was no deeper than that of the M1889 (although later Mauser rifles, such as the Mauser Model 1893 were influenced by the Lee magazine; they retained the five-shot capacity and remained non-detachable, but they adopted double columns, allowing the entire magazine to fit within the stock, rather than protruding below in front of the trigger guard, like that of the Mauser, Mosin–Nagant, Carcano, Mannlicher, and in other rifle designs of that period).

 Having a magazine holding ten rounds which is loaded via five-round charger clips also allows the soldier to reload the magazine every time he fires five shots, just like he would with a five-round magazine, only with a five-round reserve at all times.
 With a 5-shot magazine, you have to wait until the gun is empty before reloading with another charger; in an Enfield, the only time you need to completely empty the magazine is in cases of emergency.
 The rest of the time you can use it as a five-shot rifle with a five-round charger clip in reserve.
 This is one reason why the UK never adopted 10-round chargers to go with the ten-round magazines.
 Another benefit of the detachable magazine was that with the magazine detached, the rifle became a single-shot weapon, a feature seen as desirable by some countries for training purposes or for maintaining control over sometimes unreliable colonial or indigenous troops, many of whom were hardly familiar with breech-loaders at all, let alone repeating firearms.
 It also allowed the rifle to be used as a single-shot weapon during long-range volley fire, with the full magazine set aside for when the enemy closed and rapid fire was needed (the later magazine cutoff device was intended for a similar purpose).